scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 ./avalanche-<VERSION>/avalanchego
 ```

+If you want to be able to make API calls to your node from other machines, include argument `--http-host=` (e.g. `./build/avalanchego --http-host=`)

 You can use `Ctrl + C` to kill the node.

 To connect to the Fuji Testnet instead, use argument `--network-id=fuji`.